 Owner Eric opened up Levercraft in an airstream trailer he built himself.
+Understanding that good espresso is hard to come by, LeverCraft is all about using the right machinery to get the job done.
 An espresso aficionado, Eric has restored vintage espresso machines for years and many of these delightful tools are displayed around the coffee shop.
 Try the Freddo, which is a nitro cold brew with whipped milk dolloped on top.
 For something more refreshing, try the espresso lemonade, which is two shots of espresso, soda water, and fresh lemon juice concentrate.

 This East Austin cafe has two locations — one on Cesar Chavez and one on Cameron Road — and both are hella good coffee spots.
-Along with delicious coffee, Cenote offers a full menu featuring meat and produce from local farms.
+Along with delicious coffee, Cenote offers a full menu featuring meat and produce from local farms and a Mexican flair.
 There’s also a solid selection of beer and wine.
 (Are you sensing a trend here?)

 Jonesing for some coffee but also can’t shake your craving for Japanese fare?
 Well then, Sa-Ten Coffee and Eats is your new favorite cafe in Austin.
 (In fact, there are two locations, so even better.)
 Serving up fresh coffee with treats like crispy tofu teriyaki, chicken katsu, and curry bowls, Sa-Ten offers a daily menu as well as catering options.